GoldPapaya/Landcover-Classification/README.md

 </div>

-Dispite using only a tiny amount of sample data, the product looks very good!
+Dispite using only a small amount of sample data, the product seems reasonable.
 Observe that crops, forests, and water are represented especially well.
 Cities and barren land appear similar visibly, so there are a lot of expected errors around the Scottish highlands and city sprawl.